Spasman/rcon_example/README.md

 Triggers when a player disconnects from the server.
 "IP": The IP address of the disconnecting player.
 "PlayerID": The player ID of the disconnected player.
-"Profile": The profile ID of the disconnected player.
+"Profile": Holds a JSON string with 2 keys, 'ProfileID' for the player profile ID and 'Store' for the player's store platform ID
-"Store": The platform the player is using (Steam, gamejolt, etc) "IsAdmin": Returns whether the disconnecting player is an admin (1) or not (0).
+"IsAdmin": Returns whether the disconnecting player is an admin (1) or not (0).
 "Kicked": Returns whether the player was kicked or banned (1) or disconnected on their own (0).
 "KickReason": Returns the kick reason string if the disconnecting player was kicked or banned.